-Like seemingly everyone who works on the the buy side, I have been reading the Zuckerman book about Jim Simons of Renaissance.
+Like seemingly everyone who works on the buy side, I have been reading the Zuckerman book about Jim Simons of Renaissance.
 The book spends a lot of time with the big personalities who have worked at Renaissance over the years.
 However there are some mathematical and technology hints:

 Jim Simons’s academic field is geometric invariants in algebraic geometry.

 Renaissance Technology worked with hidden Markov models, fit using the Baum-Welch algorithm.
-This algorithm has a Bayes update step, and backward & forward process that feels like backprop.
+This algorithm has a Bayes update step, and a backward & forward process that feels like backprop.
 They also used high-dimensional kernel regression.

 Henry Laufer worked with (vector) embeddings, very early.
-He also pushed for a single cross-asset and cross-asset class model, so they could use all the cleaned “pricing” (market) data.
+He also pushed for a single cross-asset and cross-asset-class model, so they could use all the cleaned “pricing” (market) data.
 They included assets with known bad data, but assets that nonetheless looked like existing assets in the model.
 This is maybe what we would call clustering, now-a-days.
 Everyone had access to the source code, even the administrative staff at first.

 They tempted academics by working just one day per week, to see if they found trading interesting.
-They explicitly avoided trying to find economic sensibility to their strategies, but still followed a “scientific” method.
+They explicitly avoided trying to find economic sensibility for their strategies, but still followed a “scientific” method.

 René Carmona imputed market data, which seems controversial.

 Jim Simons invested in private companies alongside the systematic trading, especially in technology companies.
 This is probably because of the Nasdaq bubble.

 They used a simple day-of-week seasonality model, at least for their futures trading.